 The following information will teach strategies to help optimize sleep.
 In my opinion, sleep is the starting point for improving you health, wellness, and performance journey.
 When you prioritize sleep you will see improvement in your energy, workouts, and attitude.
 The following recommendations are based on extensive research, reading, and personal experience.

 - 7 and a half hours of sleep- 9 hours of sleep a night.
-This is the amount of sleep I recommend getting based off of today’s work and school schedule requirements.
-This is a great minimum standard to try and achieve.
-The amount of sleep will typically depend on the demands your body requires throughout the day.
+This is the amount of sleep I recommend getting based on today’s typical work and school schedules.
+Eight hours is a great minimum standard to try and achieve.
+The amount of sleep you require will typically depend on the demands your body has to produce throughout the day.
 Elite athletes have been known to get 10+ hours of sleep while some say they operate well on simply 7 hours.
-In most scenarios, more sleep is better, as long as it is good sleep.
+In most scenarios, more sleep is better, as long as it is quality sleep.
 Always be your own experiment and just know by adding 30 minutes a night you can get an extra 3.5 hours of sleep a week.
 Typically a sleep cycle lasts 90 minutes long.
 For this reason, experts recommend allotting a time period that allows you to “complete” a sleep cycle.
-Shawn Stevenson, a sleep expert, recommends 7 and 1/2 or 9 hours of sleep- this would allow for 5 or 6 cycles of normal sleep respectively.
-You want to allow for a full cycle of sleep so that you aren’t interrupting a cycle… this can lead to that groggy feeling we are all too familiar with.
+Shawn Stevenson, a sleep expert, recommends 7 and 1/2 or 9 hours of sleep- this would allow for 5 to 6 cycles of normal sleep respectively.
+You want to allow for a full cycle of sleep so that you aren’t interrupting a cycle.
+Waking up mid cycle can lead to that groggy feeling we are all too familiar with.

-- Breathe and Meditate Alternatives to device usage after you put your devices away are foam rolling, deep diaphragmatic breathing, and meditation.
+- Breathe and Meditate Alternatives to device usage leading up to sleep are foam rolling, deep diaphragmatic breathing, and meditation.
 The best way to calm your mind and body is to let it know that it is time to relax.
 I will have posts on breathing, meditation, and body work, but for now, focus on deep slow whisper breathes through your nose.
 This will allow you to signal to your mind and body that it is time to sleep.
 Meditation has so many benefits like increasing mental clarity, reduces stress, and can help self-healing.
 I typically do a little bit of stretching, foam rolling, and breathing every night before bet- all three tell your body it is time to relax.

 - Caffeine Curfew, caffeine can have an effect on your body for up to 9.5 hours For this reason I recommend people have their caffeine in the morning or at least 8 hours before their intended sleep time.
-When I am in an elite routine, I try to sleep by 10:30 this means I have a caffeine curfew of 2:30 pm, and a techno curfew of 10 pm (Ideally it’d be earlier but I am working on it)
+When I am in an elite routine, I try to sleep by 10:30 this means I have a caffeine curfew of 2:30 pm, and a techno curfew of 10 pm.

 - Blackout shades.
 Blackout your entire room, don’t let there be a single light.
 This was the easiest and most effective step I took to improve my sleep.
 Simply covering your eyes isn’t enough, this is because your skin has light receptors.
 “Catching Rays” is possible through these skin receptors just like they can detect light at nighttime.
 Your cells communicate with each other best when there is no light.